sanjayreddy30/Recommender-system/README.md

+How to run:
+1)	Download the files
+2)	In the second line of .ipynb file, change the path of the u.data file to its current path in your system
+3)	Run the .ipynb file to get results

 ## Memory-Based Collaborative Filtering

 Memory-Based Collaborative Filtering approaches can be divided into two main sections: **user-item filtering** and **item-item filtering**.